Alpha male posturing is the ensemble of behaviors that seeks to show off how “alpha” one is.

 Alpha male posturing includes all the behaviors and attitudes that seek to inflate one’s own social status and self-esteem by creating an outgroup of “inferior” people to be attacked and ridiculed.The Power moves

 The key in this definition is “inflating one’s own value”.

 Because, at the core, alpha male posturing is nothing but an example of social climbing: it’s about pushing people down so that I can pull myself up.

-If you have taken a peek around the manosphere or any Red Pill community you have probably come across terms such as “cuck”, “beta” or “beta bucks”.
+And if you’ve taken a walk on the red side of the underworld, you’ve probably come across terms such as “cuck”, “beta” or “beta bucks”.

-As a matter of fact, you can barely get by a single post or article without being peppered with those names.
+As a matter of fact, you can barely get by a single post or article without being peppered with those labels.